 Layover City Tours

-If you are arriving to a city you have never been to and find yourself on a long layover, do some research ahead of time to see if the city offers layover tours.
+If you are arriving in a city you have never been to and find yourself on a long layover, do some research ahead of time to see if the city offers layover tours.
 This gives you a chance to get out of the airport, see a new place and stretch your legs.

-One of my favorite cities for a layover tour is Amsterdam.
+One of my favorite cities for a layover tour in Amsterdam.
 If you have a layover longer starting with 4 hours or more, they take you out on a tour of the most famous sites of Amsterdam.
 You can’t beat that as a way to kill time on a long layover.

 Be Armed with Media- Lots of it

 It goes without saying that one of the best ways to stay entertained on a long layover is with media.
-We find that having a variety of podcasts, games, movies or audio books downloaded on our phones or tablets can really help to pass the time.
+We find that having a variety of podcasts, games, movies or audiobooks downloaded on our phones or tablets can really help to pass the time.

-One way to store media is investing in a small external hard drive.
-Put all your media on there so that it doesn’t take up the space on your laptop or tablet.
+One way to store media is by investing in a small external hard drive.
+Put all your media on there so that it doesn’t take up space on your laptop or tablet.
 Just don’t forget the power cord for any of your devices or the entertainment won’t last long.